nprapps/nprapps.github.com/_posts/2012-11-6-npr-news-apps-blog.markdown

 ###Publishing to GitHub

 We've created a GitHub repo called "[nprapps.github.com](https://github.com/nprapps/nprapps.github.com)".
 Inside that directory on your local machine, run <code>jekyll</code>.
-That will build the side.
+That will build the site.
 As you edit, the site will be automatically rebuilt, a process you'll notice in the Terminal.
-To see the site running locally, execute <code>jekyll --server</code>, and the point your browser to <code>localhost:4000</code>.
+To see the site running locally, execute <code>jekyll --server</code>, and then point your browser to <code>localhost:4000</code>.

-When you're satisfied with your post, commit the code and use <code>git push</code> to publish, and the site will be updated soon after.
+When you're satisfied with your post, commit the code and use <code>git push</code> to publish.
+The site will be updated online soon after.

 <em>Thanks to our former interns, <a href="http://twitter.com/afwong">Angela Wong</a> and <a href="http://twitter.com/KevinUhrm">Kevin Uhrmacher</a>, for their design work.</em>